alejoalvarez/java/Java Core/Generics.md

 Any type of the indicated subclass is used, for the example any subclass of Person

 ### Wildcard lowerBounded

+We use the Lower Bounded wildcards to widen the use of the type of variable.
+For example, if we want to add the list of integers in our method we can use the List<Integer>, but using this we will be bound to use only the list of integers.
+So here, we can also use the List<Number> and List<Object> to store the list of integers.
+So we use the Lower Bounded wildcard to achieve this.
+We can use this by a wildcard character ? and put a super keyword after that followed by the lower bound.
+Example: <? super LowerBound>

 ```java
 public void listLowerBounded(List<? super Student> list){